 A machine language debugger.
 It was initially included with MAC/65, but the cartridge-based version of the assembler added its own debugger, DDT.
 BUG/65 was later added to DOS XL.

-A compiler for a subset of the C programming language programming language.
+A compiler for a subset of the C programming language.
 C/65 only generated assembly source code.
 An assembler like MAC/65 was needed to generate an executable file.

 The Writer’s Tool